-Our contributors in Romania, Croatia, Slovakia, Lithuania, Estonia, Slovenia and Czech Republic interviewed over 30 B2B decision makers to identify the top challenges for B2B marketers in Central-Eastern Europe.
+Our contributors in Hungary, Romania, Croatia, Slovakia, Lithuania, Estonia, Slovenia and Czech Republic interviewed over 30 B2B decision makers to identify the top challenges for B2B marketers in Central-Eastern Europe.

 1. The need to improve marketing efficiency in the time of crisis

 “The biggest threat for 2023 is the economic crisis.
 We will have to see to what extent it will affect our marketing budget and in turn, how to adapt our campaigns to that budget,” shares Alina Stanescu, chief marketing officer at GSMfit.ro (Romania).

 The spokesperson for Kaufland România SCS adds that the current economic context imposed a more efficient use of the resources, therefore marketing budgets in the private sector were reduced during this period.
 For 2023, their goal is to activate new communication channels that increase the effectiveness of their advertising.

 Magda Oravcová leads the communications department for JTRE, Slovakia’s real estate giant.
 “The biggest challenge will be predicting the development of several crises that are currently affecting the construction and real estate sector.
 From the war in Ukraine, through the energy crisis to rising mortgage interest rates.
 We need to monitor how our current and potential clients deal with this turbulence, so that we can continue to offer suitable products, give them space for business and daily life, and continue to grow and live together,” adds Magda.

 I also learned to follow the events outside of our segment with much more respect

 “Last three years taught me to be very careful in predictions.
 I also learned to follow the events outside of our segment with much more respect,” confesses Roland Kyška from Slovakia’s second biggest telecommunications operator Swan.